gpiozero/gpiozero/docs/faq.rst

 If you want to use a pin driver other than the default, and you want to suppress the warnings you've got a couple of options:

-1. Explicitly specify what pin driver you want via an environment variable.
-For
+1. Explicitly specify what pin driver you want via the :envvar:`GPIOZERO_PIN_FACTORY` environment variable.
+For example:
-   example:

    .. code-block:: console